-When the metabolism of body chemicals is blocked or defective, it can cause a buildup of toxic substances in the body or a deficiency of substances needed for normal body function, either of which can lead to serious symptoms.
+When the metabolism of body chemicals is blocked or defective, it can cause a buildup of toxic substances in the body or a lack of substances needed for normal body function, either of which can lead to serious symptoms.

 Some metabolic diseases are inherited.
 These are called inborn errors of metabolism.
 When babies are born, they're tested for many of these in a newborn screening test.
-Many inborn errors of metabolism can lead to serious complications or even death if they're not controlled with diet or medication from an early age.
+Many inborn errors of metabolism can lead to serious complications or even death if they're not controlled with diet or medicine from an early age.

 G6PD deficiency: Glucose-6-phosphate dehydrogenase (G6PD) is just one of the many enzymes that play a role in cell metabolism.
 G6PD is produced by red blood cells (RBCs) and helps the body metabolize carbohydrates.
 Without enough normal G6PD to help RBCs handle certain harmful substances, the cells can be damaged or destroyed, leading to hemolytic anemia.
 In a process called hemolysis, RBCs are destroyed prematurely, and the bone marrow (the soft, spongy part of the bone that produces new blood cells) may not be able to produce enough new red blood cells.

 Kids with G6PD deficiency may be pale and tired and have a rapid heartbeat and breathing.
 They may also have an enlarged spleen or jaundice (yellowing of the skin and eyes).
-G6PD deficiency is usually treated by stopping medications or treating the illness or infection causing the stress on the RBCs.
+G6PD deficiency is usually treated by stopping medicines or treating the illness or infection causing the stress on the RBCs.

 Galactosemia: Babies born with this inborn error of metabolism lack the enzyme that converts galactose (one of two sugars found in lactose) into glucose, a sugar the body is able to use.
 As a result, milk (including breast milk) and other dairy products must be eliminated from the diet.
-Otherwise, galactose can build up in the system and damage the body's cells and organs, leading to blindness, severe mental retardation, growth deficiency, and even death.
+Otherwise, galactose can build up in the system and damage the body's cells and organs, leading to blindness, severe intellectual disability, growth deficiency, and even death.

 Hyperthyroidism: This is when an overactive thyroid gland releases too much of the hormone thyroxine, which increases BMR.
 It causes symptoms such as weight loss, increased heart rate and blood pressure, protruding eyes, and a swelling in the neck from an enlarged thyroid (goiter).
-The disease may be controlled with medications or through surgery or radiation treatments.
+The disease may be controlled with medicines or through surgery or radiation treatments.

 Hypothyroidism: This is when an absent or underactive thyroid (due to a developmental problem or thyroid disease) causes the release of too little of the hormone thyroxine, which lowers BMR.